Available 24/7/365

-Is Hit and Run a Felony?
-Understanding Minnesota’s Leaving the Scene of an Accident Laws
+Is Hit and Run a Felony in Minnesota?
+Leaving the Scene of an Accident Laws

 At the accident scene, the driver must supply the following information to a police officer as well as any other driver involved in the accident: